pact-foundation/pact_broker/docs/CONFIGURATION.md

 <!-- This is a generated file.
 Please do not edit it directly. -->

-The Pact Broker supports configuration via environment variables or a YAML file.
+The Pact Broker supports configuration via environment variables or a YAML file from version 2.87.0.1 of the Docker images.

 To configure the application using a YAML file, place it in the location `config/pact_broker.yml`, relative to the working directory of the application, or set the environment